Corporate communication strategy

 How to address it

-The next time you’re struggling to establish effective communication in the workplace, ask your team to look at an image of three circles – two are identical and one is slightly smaller.
+The next time you’re struggling to establish effective company communication, ask your team to look at an image of three circles – two are identical and one is slightly smaller.
 Ask them what they see.
 Do they point out similarities or differences between the shapes?
 Those who mention the sameness of the spheres are matchers, while those who notice differences are mismatchers.
-Depending on how they view problems, looking for similarities or differences, getting a grasp on someone else’s perspective can help diffuse conflict.
+Depending on how they view problems – looking for similarities or differences – getting a grasp on someone else’s perspective can help diffuse conflict.

 3. Forgetting about human emotion

 Do you view your coworkers or employees as productivity machines instead of humans?
 When you forget about human emotion, corporate communication is nearly impossible.
-Every single person at your office has dreams, people who love them at home and different motivations for their chosen profession.
+Every single person at your office has dreams, fears that affect their behaviors and different reasons for why they chose to work where they do.
 Not only do they have unique personalities, but they also have individual ways of seeing the world and a set of defense mechanisms that can be triggered by other people or events.
-By treating people like they’re simply supposed to turn out work without accounting for their feelings, communication can break down over time.
+Treating people like they’re simply supposed to churn out work without accounting for their feelings is a recipe for corporate communication breakdown over time.

 How to address it